nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 Examples:

     >>> studentlist delete
-    Please state the index of the list you want to delete
+    Please state the index of the list you want to delete.

     >>> 1
     Here is the updated Student List Collection